LuisPe/luispi/content/blog/lightweight-container-image.md

 the binary from the stage that we have selected as `builder` and we make it available in an alpine image.

-If we list now our images we can see that it weighs approximately 9 MB, yes yes, I wrote correctly 9 megabytes :sunglasses:.
+If we list now our images we can see that it weighs approximately 9 MB, yes yes, I wrote correctly 9 megabytes 😎.

 We could do one last optimization or best practice, but I think it's worth leaving it for another post.